-Slow motion shots can really emphasise key points in the baseball game you’re filming.
+Slow-motion shots can really emphasize key points in the baseball game you’re filming.
 Slowing down the most dramatic moments of the game can glorify wins and create a much more suspense-filled video.

 3. Choose the right GoPro field of view (FOV)

 GoPro cameras offer a few different field of view options, and it’s a setting that many experienced GoPro users often forget about, or don’t know about!
 But if you want your footage to look as professional as possible, you’ll need to decide what field of view setting you need to film your baseball game.

 GoPros have 3 different field of view settings.
 The older GoPros offer ultra-wide, medium and narrow, while the Hero5 and Hero6 offer: wide, superview, and linear.

 Wide and superview are the best options for filming action sports, especially if you’re hoping to film the entire sports field.
 Both of these fields of view have a fisheye appearance though, which is where linear comes in.
 The linear setting reduces the fisheye bulge, making footage seem a bit more normal.